by Michael S. Clark (with help from Linda Clark Rossi)

 Mom participated in many activities while she was going to Madera High School.
 She, along with her sister Rosamond, were both members of Madera Girl Scout Troop No. 1.
 The Local Auduban Society was another club that Jackie was active in.
 She was also a Life Member of the California Scholarship Federation (CSF) at the High School, acted in school plays, participated on the school Debate Team, competed on the school tennis team, and she was a class officer at least once.
 She and other students also helped organize and run a carnival to raise money for the War Chest Fund.
 In addition to keeping up with all these activities, Mom sometimes also held a part-time job, working awhile for the Penny's Department Store in Madera, and another time at the catalog orders desk for Montgomery Wards.
 There were no doubt other jobs and activities that we don't know about.

 Santa Cruz and Berkeley - Mom from the Fall of 1945 up until January 1951 attended the University of California at Berkeley.
-Her mother by now had recovered from polio and moved with Rosamond back home to be with Jack, which precipitated in Mom's family moving to Santa Cruz.
-Thus Mom lived in the dorms on the Berkeley campus during the school year and spent summers with her folks and Rosamond in Santa Cruz.
+Her mother by now had recovered from polio and moved with Rosamond back home Madera to be with Jack, which precipitated in Mom's family moving to Santa Cruz, where Jack's sisters Queeny and Dorothy lived.
+Although Mom lived in the dorms on the Berkeley campus during the school year, she spent summers with her folks and Rosamond in Santa Cruz.
 They lived at first at a motel that they managed on Old Highway 1 near Natural Bridges beach on the north side of town.
 Back then, the motel was probably located close to where Baldwin St, which was an extension of Escalona Dr, intersected Mission St (Highway 1).
 Today, Baldwin St has been replaced by a line of apartments, and Escalona ends where it makes a T-intersection with Grandview St. However, we do not know for sure where the motel was located.
 Sadly, Mom's dog Peggy was hit by a car somewhere out in front of the motel.

 The family about 1951 or so moved to the south side of Santa Cruz to a large two-story house just off Morissey Boulevard on Holway Drive.
 Mom's parents Jack and Sidney were known to us as Granny and Grandpa, and my ealiest memories of them are from the mid 1950s when they were still in the Holway Drive house.
 Grandpa loved birds, and there was always a canary in this house, along with various other birds to keep Rosamond company.
 He also picked up a pet monkey in the late 1940s, right around the time when they first moved into the house.
 Granny's favorite aunt, the actress Constance Crawley, always had a pet monkey when Granny was growing up, so she always dreamed of having one herself.
 This monkey was supposed to be a friend for Rosamond, but it bit her one day, then bit Granny another time, so they avoided it altogether.
 However, the monkey adored Grandpa, so he he kept it around, even though everyone else was afraid of it.